Meet the Team

 Phoebe Joyce has worked at Act-Belong-Commit for the past four years, coordinating the Mentally Healthy Schools Program.
 She has a Bachelor of Science (Exercise and Health) and is currently studying a Bachelor of Psychology at Curtin University.
 Phoebe is passionate about Act-Belong-Commit, having experienced the benefits of living a mentally healthy lifestyle as a player for the Wembley Netball Club and volunteer for their social

 Chloe Townsend has been working on the Act-Belong-Commit campaign since February 2017.
-Her role involves coordinating the Act-Belong-Commit resources and fundraising, managing sponsorships, assisting the team with their projects and cooking delicious food for team meetings.
+Her role involves coordinating the Act-Belong-Commit resources, developing a fundraising strategy, managing sponsorships, assisting the team with their projects and cooking delicious food for team meetings.
 Chloe lives the Act-Belong-Commit ethos volunteering for multiple

 Janine Ripper is the newest addition to the Act-Belong-Commit team, joining in January 2018 as the campaign’s Marketing Officer.
 Janine